CanonEllis/rpi_video/README.md

 You can find these in the `requirements.txt` file for easy installation.

+⚠️ Warning: While im confident this will work for most use cases, mileage will vary based on certain hardware restrictions

 ## **Installation Instructions**

 ### **1. Setting Up the Raspberry Pi**